na-na-hi/renget/archive/miniproxy.md

 - The proxy will only use organization keys.
 - Miniproxy is not logged and will never be.
 - I am not accepting monetary donations because they caused too much drama.
+- <3 to every other proxy host for providing proxies for free.

 !!! info info and news (24/02/2024)
     gemini ultra/pro 1.5 is not available yet.
 I can't add that to the proxy...